VJ-ickyVersa/VJ-ickyVersa/README.md

 - 👋 Hi, I’m @VJ-ickyVersa
-- 👀 I’m interested in my project group
+- 👀 I’m interested in my project group, we reached: sublime-level!
-- 🌱 I’m currently learning a lot!
+- 🌱 I’m currently rehearsing for my cabaret show, has been a while...
-- 💞️ I’m looking to collaborate on different subjects but musictheory is one of them.
+- 💞️ I’m looking to collaborate on sound engineering
 - 📫 How to reach me: I never underestimated anyone, you will find me!
 Please do collect content for the VJ-set!!! <3 Live updates in the museums worldwide. (dutch summaristation: een nieuwe vorm van verslaggeving, een journalistiek experiment)
 <!---